 Dr. Robert Russell Waddell was born on the 28th of September, 1899 in Hamilton, Ontario.
 He was the second of 5 children born to Frank Russell Waddell and the former Maud Eliza Lister.
 Dr. Waddell was named after his paternal grandfather.
-His father was a lawyer.
-His siblings were; Lister, Fredrick, his sister Frances and another brother named Wilfred.
+His father was a lawyer and his siblings were; Lister, Fredrick, his sister Frances and another brother named Wilfred.
 According to the 1911 census, the Waddell family was living at 195 Hughson Street South in Hamilton.

 Dr. Waddell was educated in local schools and graduated from Hamilton Collegiate Institute before attending The University of Toronto Faculty of Medicine.
 He graduated M.B. in 1924.
 Dr. Waddell joined the College of Physicians and Surgeons on the 14th of June, 1924.